realworldocaml/book/en/command-line-parsing.md

 ((typ ocaml)(name command-line-parsing/basic_md5.ml)(part 2))
 ```

-`Command.basic` defines a concrete parser that takes the following extra
+`Command.basic` defines a complete command-line interface that takes
-arguments:
+the following extra arguments, in addition to the ones defined in the
+specification.

 * `summary` is a required one-line description to go at the top of the
   command help screen.